esmatanis/Behavioral_cloning/writeup_report.md

 ####3.
 Creation of the Training Set & Training Process

-Here is track 1 autonomous driving :
+Here is track 1 autonomous driving : (if you are going to test the same model with same conditions, I tested it on Windows using Anaconda starter kit for windows and NVIDIA Quadro 1000M GPU for running the simulator)

 [![Track 1](http://img.youtube.com/vi/1xKZqQ56_ys/0.jpg)](http://www.youtube.com/watch?v=1xKZqQ56_ys "Track 1")